How Ralph Wiggum makes Claude way better at coding

 Be specific about your requirements upfront.
 Ralph Wiggum works best when you give it clear constraints and preferences.
 Tell it about your tech stack, coding standards, and any architectural decisions you've already made.

 Don't expect magic on day one.
 Like any tool, there's a learning curve.
-You'll need to figure out how to communicate effectively with it and understand its strengths and limitations.
+Figuring out how to communicate effectively with it and understanding its strengths and limitations takes time.

 And most importantly, stay involved in the process.
 Ralph Wiggum is incredibly capable, but it's not autonomous.
 You're still the architect - it's just a very efficient implementer.